miketabb33/michaels-articles/articles/oauth.md

 ## Section 8: Client Credential Flow
 ### Client Credential Grant
-- Gives a way for the client to get an access token without any user interaction.
-- Machine to machine communication.
-- Exchanging the client credentials for an access token simplifies the APIs, so they only need to worry about validating access tokens.
+Client Credential Grand provides a way for the client to get an access token without any user interaction.
+The approach shines in machine to machine communication.
+Exchanging the client credentials for an access token simplifies the APIs, so they only need to worry about validating access tokens.
-- APIs won't need to know anything about client credentials.

 ### Steps
 1. Register the application at the OAuth server.
-    1. If asked for an option - go with machine to machine or service account.
-    2. Essentially, we need the client secret.
+If asked for an option - go with machine to machine or service account.
+This will provide the client secret.

-2. Post request to the auth server has a grant type of client credentials.
-    1. The details may vary.
+2. Send a post request to the auth server with a grant type of client credentials.
+The exact details of what should be in post request may vary, depending on the OAuth Server.

-1. The response should return an access token.
+3. The response should return an access token.

 ## Section 9: Introduction to OpenID Connect
 - The ID token are always JWTs, access tokens have no defined format in the spec.